A proof of the extended double shuffle relation without using integrals: Introduction

 \section{Introduction}

 The \emph{multiple zeta value} (= MZV) $\zeta(\bk)$ is defined as

 where $\bk=(k_1,\dots, k_r)$ is a tuple of positive integers, and $k_r>1$ to ensure convergence.
 Such a tuple $\bk$ is called an \emph{admissible index}.
 The MZV can be expressed in terms of two kinds of limits, as described below.
 Let $N$ be a positive integer and $z$ a real number satisfying $0<z<1$.
-Let $\bk=(k_1,\dots, k_r)$ be a tuple of positive integers that allows for $k_r=1$, and refer to it as an \emph{index}.
+Let $\bk=(k_1,\dots, k_r)$ be a tuple of positive integers that allows for $k_r=1$, which is referred to as an \emph{index}.
 We call $\wt(\bk)\coloneqq k_1+\cdots+k_r$ its \emph{weight}.
 Then the \emph{multiple harmonic sum} $\zeta_{<N}^{}(\bk)$ is defined as

 and the \emph{multiple polylogarithm} $\mathrm{Li}_{\bk}(z)$ is defined as

 where $k\coloneqq\wt(\bk)$, $\omega_0(t)\coloneqq\frac{\mathrm{d}t}{t}$, $\omega_1(t)\coloneqq\frac{\mathrm{d}t}{1-t}$, and if $i\in J(\bk)$, then $u_i=1$; otherwise, $u_i=0$.
 Here, $J(\bk)$ is defined as $J(\bk)\coloneqq\{1,k_1+1, k_1+k_2+1,\dots, k_1+\cdots+k_{r-1}+1\}$.
 If $\bk$ is admissible, then it is known that the following two limit expressions can be obtained (the first is trivial by definition):